abramadams/ConsolePretty/readme.md

 * `borderColor`: Color of border characters.
 Defaults to "red"
 * `wordwrap`: If true, will wrap at 80 characters (or whatever `columns` is set to.
 Defaults to true.
 * `columns`: Number of characters to print before wrapping.
 Defaults to 80.
+* `textAlign`: Either "left" or "center" to align text.
+Defaults to "center"